How is liver cancer diagnosed?

-An angiogram is an x-ray test for looking at blood vessels.
+An angiogram is an x-ray test that looks at blood vessels.
 Contrast medium, or dye, is injected into an artery to outline blood vessels while x-ray images are taken.
 Angiography can be used to show the arteries that supply blood to a liver cancer, which can help doctors decide if a cancer can be removed and to help plan the operation.
 It can also be used to help guide some types of non-surgical treatment, such as embolization (see the section "Embolization therapy for liver cancer").

 Angiography can be uncomfortable because a small catheter (a flexible hollow tube) must be put into the artery leading to the liver to inject the dye.
 Usually the catheter is put into an artery in your inner thigh and threaded up into the liver artery.
 You have to stay very still while the catheter is in place.
 A local anesthetic is often used to numb the area before inserting the catheter.
 Then the dye is injected quickly to outline all the vessels while the x-rays are being taken.

 Angiography may also be done with a CT scanner (CT angiography) or an MRI scanner (MR angiography).
 These techniques are often used instead of x-ray angiography because they can give information about the blood vessels in the liver without the need for a catheter in the artery.
 You may still need an IV line so that a contrast dye can be injected into the bloodstream during the imaging.

 A bone scan can help look for cancer that has spread to bones.
 Doctors don't usually order this test for people with liver cancer unless you have symptoms such as bone pain, or if there's a chance you may be eligible for a liver transplant to treat your cancer.

 For this test, a small amount of low-level radioactive material is injected into a vein (IV).
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.